saltict/availproject.github.io/docs/join-the-network/networks.md

 Testnet Phase 1
 </summary>

-This is the old public network endpoints, which are no longer functional.
+These are the old public network endpoints, which are no longer functional.

 * Explorer: https://testnet.avail.tools
 * RPC Endpoint: https://testnet.avail.tools/v1